favouritefavil/favouritefavil/README.md

 - Repeat borrowers (Cycle 5) default 4.2× less than first-time borrowers
 - One loan officer is managing 765% of their assigned capacity: a structural risk hidden inside operational data

-> This project analyses where credit risk is actually concentrated in a Nigerian microfinance portfolio and what the bank should do about it.
+> This project analyses where credit risk is actually concentrated in a microfinance portfolio and what the bank should do about it.

 **Impact:**
 Strategic reallocation and operational improvements to reduce defaults to 11.8% and increase annual profit by ₦8-10M.